-The Permittee must use all paints and solvents in such a manner as to prevent their release into the environment and entry into waters of the State.
-The Permittee must use drip pans, drop cloths, tarpaulins, or other protective devices during surface preparation, paint and solvent transfer, paint mixing, and application unless those activities are completely enclosed in a building.

-Painting of the hull surface over or near water is prohibited except for minor touchup, such as the vessel numbers, with non-metallic paints.
-When painting decks or superstructure, the Permittee must place paint cans in a drip pan on top of a drop cloth or tarpaulin.
-The Permittee must mix paints and solvents only at secure locations onshore or onboard a vessel.

-Paints containing tributyltin are prohibited from use on any vessel less than 25 meters in length (82 feet) except as applied by a licensed applicator for the painting of aluminum hulls of a vessel that is less than 25 meters in length, and for the painting of outboard motors and out drives of vessels less than 25 meters in length.
+- 1. The Permittee must use all paints and solvents in such a manner as to prevent their release into the environment and entry into waters of the State. - a.
+The Permittee must use appropriate spill kits, drip pans, drop cloths, tarpaulins, or other protective devices during surface preparation, paint and solvent transfer, paint mixing, and application unless those activities are completely enclosed in a building.
+Painting of the hull surface over or near water is prohibited except for minor touchup, such as the vessel numbers, with non-metallic paints. - b.
+When painting decks or superstructure, the Permittee must place paint cans in a drip pan on top of a drop cloth or tarpaulin. - c.
+The Permittee must mix paints and solvents only at secure locations onshore or onboard a vessel. - d.
+Solvent and paint containers must be kept securely closed at all times when not in use. - 2.
+Paints containing tributyltin are prohibited from use on any vessel less than 25 meters in length (82 feet) except as applied by a licensed applicator for the painting of aluminum hulls of a vessel that is less than 25 meters in length, and for the painting of outboard motors and out drives of vessels less than 25 meters in length. - 3.
 Only persons with a current Washington State Department of Agriculture pesticide applicator's license may purchase, handle, and apply tributyltin.